AV and smart home installation in Markham

 Wall type & layout confirmed first

-Concrete versus drywall, above-fireplace clearance, cable route from TV to equipment — all confirmed before booking, so the installation day has no surprises.
+Concrete versus drywall, above-fireplace clearance, cable route from TV to equipment — all confirmed before booking.

 2